Pennsylvania Railroad I1 class: Preservation

-Of the 598 class I1 locomotives built for the Pennsylvania Railroad, only one (#4483) survived the scrapper's torch.
 PRR 4483 was built in May 1923 and assigned to drag freight service.
 In February 1931, it was converted to an I1sa, increasing its tractive effort, and assigned to the Eastern Region, Susquehanna Division and Northern Region.
 On 1 November 1944, PRR 4483 was reassigned to the Eastern Region, Central PA Division and Williamsport Division and equipped with a cab signal, whistle and acknowledger.
 In the early 1950s, it was again reassigned to the PRR Ebenezer, often seen hauling coal drags up the Elmira Branch to the coal unloading docks in Sodus Bay on Lake Ontario, New York.

 On 7 August 1957, 4483 was retired.
 In 1959, PRR 4483 was moved to the roundhouse in Northumberland, Pennsylvania.
 In 1963, the engine was purchased by the Westinghouse Air Brake Company to display on the front lawn of their headquarters in Wilmerding, Pennsylvania.
 The company had sought a railroad-themed display for its headquarters to commemorate its heritage of supplying air brakes to America's railroads.
-The locomotive saw little maintenance during this period and its condition deteriorated significantly, although the boiler's asbestos cladding was removed.
-By 1982, after the company grew tired of the locomotive on its front lawn, the Western New York Railway Historical Society acquired PRR 4483 and moved it to Hamburg, New York, where it now resides.
+The locomotive saw little maintenance during this period.
+Westinghouse removed the boiler's asbestos cladding and performed some cosmetic work, but did very little else.
+Its condition would deteriorate significantly over the next two decades.
+In 1982, no longer wanting to keep the engine, Westinghouse offered it to whoever could move it off their property.
+This proved to be the Western New York Railway Historical Society, who acquired PRR 4483 and moved it to Hamburg, New York, where it now resides.
 Currently, the organization hopes to move the locomotive to the Heritage Discovery Center in Buffalo, New York to sit on public display.